All Articles/

 1. Be current on rent payments

-2. Not have caused the condition through their own actions or negligence
+2. Not cause the condition through their actions or negligence

 3. Provide written notice to the landlord describing the problem and requesting repair/treatment

-4. Allow the landlord a reasonable time to respond (courts have generally interpreted this as 7 days for urgent health-related conditions)
+4. Allow the landlord a reasonable time to respond (typically 7 days for urgent health issues)

 Common German cockroach entry points in apartment kitchen including pipe penetrations, electrical outlets, and cabinet gaps